veneciachm/LatticeBoltzmannMethod/README.md

 ./xCW
 ```
 Using the parameters in iii.par, the simulation will run for about 11 minutes (consider this serial version allows the usage of only one core).

+This example uses Lattice Units, it is possible to modify this in LD_Units.f90 and change it to physical (MKS system).

 ### Plotting:
 To generate a movie, type from xxx/ :